antonioIannotta/LSS-documentation/docs/index.md

     All these entities are modelled as **Kotlin** classes.
 This choise derived by the consideration about the possible inheritance of these classes.
 By the moment these entities could be subjected to inheritance in future uses and future development of the domain the choise has been to model them as classes.

 * **use_cases**: in this package are reported the use cases, representing the second layer of the clear architecture previosuly presentend.
 Remaining on the implementation side the use cases have been represented as method of an interface to be implemented by the interface adapter.
 This is because the interface adapted is in charge to implement the methods translating into it the framwework requests.

+* **interface_adapter**: this package contains a class, **InterfaceAdapter**, that receives as constuctor parameter a collection of the MongoDB database, in this case.
+This class implements the UseCases interface and provide the results that are used into the framework package to provide the responds to the incoming requests from the client.
+It's important to notice how, implementing the Interface adapter in this way, the use cases remains independent from it and, in case of change of the Database, will only be necessary to change the constructor argument and some operation inside this class.
+This solution has been thought to be aligned to the SoC principle and, furthermore, to be coherent with the previous domain analysis.
 #### Client

 ### CI/CD